Close Alert Banner

 Can I campaign at public events?

 You may not campaign at events that are hosted by the Municipality.
 These include but are not limited to public information sessions or open houses.
 Wearing a campaign T-shirt, hat, button or other apparel is considered campaigning.
+You may campaign at private events hosted on rented public property with the permission of the event organizer.

 Can I have a campaign office?